-The agency may purchase commodities such as supplies, materials, or equipment on a PO that cannot exceed \$25,000.
-All commodities purchases that exceed that amount will require CPA review and approval prior to purchase.
+All commodity purchases that exceed that amount will require CPA review and approval prior to purchase.
 The purchaser must ensure that the commodity purchases do not fall within the requirements provided in Category 1 or 2 described in the previous sections.

-5.3.2 Services
+4.3.2 Services